 Bug Bounty hunting is one of the most lucrative side hustles for the vast majority of hackers and security researchers out there.
 Security breaches like the SolarWinds Supply Chain Attack always remind us that it doesn't need much effort for attackers to find a weak point in systems and leverage that to gain persistence in networks – while it's not likely that's the way the attackers got in, but we had reported how SolarWinds had exposed a critical FTP credential through a GitHub commit since 2018, only brought to their notice in late 2019.
 A brilliant way to prevent such breaches is to crowdsource talent, security is very hard to get right but when you have a thousand different eyes looking into it, it's very probable that they will find issues and edge cases you never thought in the development cycle of your applications – and that's where a Bug Bounty Program fills the gap.

-A large number of WhiteHats now just rely on bug bounties as their only source of income, and it all begins to makes sense – when you see Hackers making millions through their art of hacking.
-Full time (independent) hacking is becoming a thing, as we have entered the age of bug bounties.
-Bug Bounties are no longer a disorganized sector, but with more platforms it has almost become a mainstream profession.
+A large number of WhiteHats now just rely on bug bounties as their only source of income, and it all begins to make sense – when you see Hackers making millions through their art of hacking.
+Full-time (independent) hacking is becoming a thing, as we have entered the age of bug bounties.
+Bug Bounties are no longer a disorganized sector, but with more platforms, it has almost become a mainstream profession.

 Almost a year back, Hackerone had announced that Cosmin (@inhibitor181) had reached $1 Million dollars in bug bounty earnings across their platform, and officially become the 7th Bug Bounty millionaire on the platform.
 Today, they tweeted that @inhibitor181 has completed $2 Million dollars in bug bounty earnings which makes it an important landmark for the Bug Bounty industry, and the highest till date.
 Is it a vantage point or, will there be someone who will cross this?